 The identification as Microcitrus australasica (Fingerlime) is even more surprising than Mabberley's garrawayae.
 The Fingerlime is a sub-tropical rainforest species from the Queensland and New South Wales border area.

-To add to the confusion, the entry for this sheet in the Lae Herbarium in Papua New Guinea, gives an identification of Microcitrus australis, the Round Lime.
+To add to the confusion, the entries for the two Brass sheets in the Lae Herbarium in Papua New Guinea, give identifications of Citrus warburgiana and Microcitrus australis, the Round Lime.

-So now we have three different citrus species for one plant!
+So now we have four different citrus species for one plant!

 These pictures are from one herbarium sheet.
 You can